bronsenivulich/tutor-quiz-clone/README.md

 ```
 python test.py
 ```
-To run the automated tests.
-**Ensure that the virtual environmnet is not active when you run the automated tests, it will give ou an error**
+**Ensure that the virtual environmnet is not active when you run the automated tests, it will give you an error**

 This is a list of tests that can be conducted:
-   - quiz model to completeness
-   -
+- Test proper useage of tutor ID in Quiz model when creating quizzes
+- When a student is assigned to a quiz the correct ID is assigned to the database
+- Ensure the correct answer is marked for short answer and multiple choice
+- Check that when a student completes a quiz, a score is added to the database and that it is shown as a completed quiz
+- Check if a student has completed a quiz, that they have a score for that quiz
+- When a second student is added to a quiz that you can still complete it

 ## Deployment
 To run this server locally, assuming correct installation, set the virtual environment variables by opening the terminal at the root directory of the project and enter: